gruvin/gmaple/README.md

 Diptrace uses VRML 2.0 (.wrl) 3D files.
 The USB socket, LED and push buttons are my own work, done in Wings3D.

-This is my first 4-layer board in Diptrace, done as much for the learning curve climb, as anything.
-After all, LeafLabs say they make the Gerbers freely available.
-But I haven't found them (for revision two, with the extra diode) and I cannot get my free version of Eagle to produce Gerber files from the original CAD files.
-Boo hoo!
-Whatever.
-Never mind. :p
+This is my first 4-layer board, done as much for the learning experience as anything else.

-By far the cheapest place I could find to get small 4-layer boards like this made, was OSH Park.
-You get gold plated too, which is great.
-Be warned -- everything they do is in funky purple, even the delivery packaging. :-P I actually quite like it.
-Great branding, in any case.

 ## Diptrace, huh?
 A member of the [Particle™](https://particle.io) (formally Spark™) community put me onto it.
 I really like it.